eddieowens/react-native-boundary/README.md

 # react-native-boundary

-A simple, native and efficient geofencing/region monitoring react native library for both iOS and android.
+A simple, native, and efficient geofencing/region monitoring react native library for both iOS and android.

 ## Usage
-#### Basic
 ```javascript
 import Boundary, {Events} from 'react-native-boundary';